wqais/Assignment_1/README.md

 # Assignment_1

-first assignment levelzero "How Well Do You Know Me?"
+This is the first levelzero assignment: "How Well Do You Know Me?"
+Wriiten in JS, this program is a quiz that will help you know how weell your friends know you.